PromyLOPh/guix-hpc-website/posts/activity-report-2018.md

     [Genenetwork](http://genenetwork.org/).

-These package collections, along with the curated package set that comes with Guix (almost 9,000 packages), cover a wide range of HPC use cases.
+These package collections, along with the curated package set that comes with Guix (more than 9,000 packages), cover a wide range of HPC use cases.

 One such case is numerical simulation.
 Development work in this area has been supported by [Tourbillion Technology](http://tourbillion-technology.com/).